LindaBot/ScribrAPI/Partx-Unit Testing/README.md

 ## About Unit Testing

 Unit Testing is a form of Automated Testing, which is simply the practice of writing code that tests your application code.
 An individual test will pass some inputs to your code and make sure that the outputs are correct.
-If they aren't, the test fails, otherwise, it passes.
-A Unit Test is the lowest form of test and tests an individual *unit* of software - that is, individual methods/functions and classes.
+If they aren't, the test fails.
+Otherwise, it passes.
+A Unit Test is the lowest form of test and tests an individual _unit_ of software - that is, individual methods/functions and classes.

 There are quite a few other categories of software testing.
 The main other kind of automated test that you'll hear talked about is the integration test, which tests multiple parts of your software working together along with external dependencies such as databases (making sure your units work when you put them together).
 We won't be covering integration testing as it's more important for projects of bigger scope, but it's good to be aware of what it is.

 ### Why do we Unit Test?

-Because
+Everyone, no matter how much or little they plan it, tests their code.
+Surely at some point in the past when you've been making a Web App or some kind of GUI, you've run it and made sure all the UI elements do what they're supposed to.
+Alternatively, maybe you've made a quick little command line script that lets you input values to be passed to a function, and then outputs the results.
+Those are both forms of testing!

+The problem with testing your software manually like this is that as your application grows in complexity, it takes longer and longer to go through the steps, because it becomes more difficult to reach the desired functionality (e.g. more clicks of the UI).

+_more coming_

 ### When to Unit Test

-One of the biggest debates surrounding software testing is whether or not you should write your test *before* or *after* the actual code.
+One of the biggest debates surrounding software testing is whether or not you should write your test _before_ or _after_ the actual code.
 Many people say you should write your tests for a class/module before you implement it.
 This is known as Test-Driven Development (TDD).
 Whether or not this is actually the case in practice is another story...

 The main arguments for TDD are that it provides clarity and motivation for simplicity.
 By writing the tests for a unit before you implement it, you get to think about the requirements of your code so you get a better idea of how to write it because you understand what it should do.
 Additionally, you shouldn't theoretically add any unnecessary functionality because you're only writing the code so that it passes the tests - ergo, simplicity!